HazeWatchApp/apims_data/README.md

 # Malaysia Haze Watch Data Feed

-Malaysia Haze Watch data feed is presented by a static JSON file that is updated regularly.
+Malaysia Haze Watch data feed is a static JSON file that is updated regularly.
 This data feed contains the latest Air Pollution Index (API) readings from a reliable source.

 ## Usage